SNAI2

-Zinc finger protein SNAI2 is a transcription factor that in humans is encoded by the SNAI2 gene.
-It promotes the differentiation and migration of certain cells and has roles in initiating gastrulation.
+Zinc finger protein SNAI2 (also called SLUG) is a transcription factor that in humans is encoded by the SNAI2 gene.
+It promotes epithelial to mesenchymal transition, differentiation (e.g. in gastrulation), and migration of cells.

 Function

-This gene encodes a member of the Snail superfamily of C2H2-type zinc finger transcription factors.
+This gene encodes a member of the Snail superfamily of Cys2His2-type zinc finger transcription factors.
 The encoded protein acts as a transcriptional repressor that binds to E-box motifs and is also likely to repress E-cadherin transcription in breast carcinoma.
 This protein is involved in epithelial-mesenchymal transitions and has antiapoptotic activity.
 It regulates differentiation and migration of neural crest cells along with other genes (e.g. FOXD3, SOX9 and SOX10, BMPs) in embryonic life.
 Mutations in this gene may be associated with sporadic cases of neural tube defects.

 SNAI2 downregulates expression of E-cadherin in premigratory neural crest cells; thus, SNAI2 induces tightly bound epithelial cells to break into a loose mesenchymal phenotype, allowing gastrulation of mesoderm in the developing embryo.
 Structurally similar to anti-apoptotic Ces-1 in C. elegans, SLUG is a negative regulator of productive cell death in the developing embryo and adults.